Resource Leveling

 Both options will help you find the location of available resources for all activities that are selected for resource-leveling.

-The only difference between Time and Resource limit is that Time-Limit will set the Maximum Delay to the activities' Total Float.
+The main difference between Time and Resource limited leveling is that Time-Limit will set the Maximum Delay to the activity's Total Float.

 At the same time, the Resource Limit allows manual input of Maximum delay.
 Maximum delay is the number of time units permitted for each activity to be delayed.